rjpcasalino/blog_bt/pages/archive/2019/nix.md

 ---
-title: nix
+title: 'Nix: Getting Started'
 layout: post
 ---

+** living doc **

 I moved off EC2 and back to bare metal.
 On an old Samsung 1TB drive from 2008 this HTML file sits.
 How fast the Nix addiction spreads!
 I am running NixOS upon all my machines.
 Such are the actions of madmen!
 Well, that's not actually entirely true.
-I am not running Nix on my desktop box.
-Its anointment will come later as I get more comfortable cruising on my ThinkPad.
-NixOS has been such a joy.
 Ease of installation is a key indicator of a worthwhile distribution.
 Nix has that.
-I plopped down beside the makeshift workstation I had assembled in my office and surfed the information superhighway to the NixOS manual:

-(Imagine, if you please, an American sitting on his home office sofa besides his cat.)
-If imagination is not your bag, you can always scope out the [image](static/asset/path).
+(based off nix docs 06-07/2019

 ### Getting started